craiggrummitt/SpriteKitEasingSwift/README.md

 <a href="https://github.com/buddingmonkey/SpriteKit-Easing">Craig Grummitt</a>

-Again, credit and thanks go to <a href="https://github.com/buddingmonkey/SpriteKit-Easing">SpriteKitEasing</a> and <a href="https://github.com/warrenm/AHEasing">AHEasing</a>.
+Again, credit and thanks go to <a href="https://github.com/buddingmonkey/SpriteKit-Easing">SpriteKitEasing</a> and <a href="https://github.com/warrenm/AHEasing">AHEasing</a> and the legend of easing, <a href="http://robertpenner.com/easing/">Robert Penner</a>.

 ## License